Disinformation in the Russian invasion of Ukraine: Russian use of AI for propaganda

+Claims of "mass exodus" from Kyiv

+In August and September 2026, many social media accounts spread disinformation that Kyiv residents were fleeing the capital en masse, accompanied by videos and photographs of crowds and traffic.
+These images and videos were from immediately after the 2022 invasion, from outside Ukraine, or showed normal traffic jams and rush-hour traffic in Kyiv.

 Ukrainian themes

-The Ghost of Kyiv
+Ghost of Kyiv

 Ghost of Kyiv, painting by Ukrainian illustrator Andrii Dankovych.

 On the second day of the 2022 Russian invasion of Ukraine, videos and picture went viral on social media, with claims that a Ukrainian pilot nicknamed the "Ghost of Kyiv" had shot down 6 Russian fighter jets in the first 30 hours of the war.
 There is no credible evidence that he existed.
 A video of the alleged pilot was shared on Facebook and the official Twitter account of the Ukrainian Ministry of Defence, was later found to be from the video game Digital Combat Simulator World.
 An altered photo was also shared by the former president of Ukraine, Petro Poroshenko.
 On 30 April 2022, Ukrainian Air Force asked the "Ukrainian community not to neglect the basic rules of information hygiene" and to "check the sources of information, before spreading it", stating that the Ghost of Kyiv "embodies the collective spirit of the highly qualified pilots of the Tactical Aviation Brigade who are successfully defending Kyiv and the region".

 The Ukrainian Air Force later admitted that the Ghost of Kyiv was a fabrication.
 Despite this, The Times and several other outlets published stories without evidence asserting that the pilot was real and had died.

-Snake Island campaign
+Snake Island

-On 24 February 2022, the Ukrainian newspaper Ukrainska Pravda published a viral audio recording in which the crew of a Russian warship offered Ukrainian border guards on Serpent Island to surrender to the Russian forces.
-One of the border guards responded by saying, "Russian warship, go fuck yourself".

-Ukrainian President Volodymyr Zelenskyy announced the death of the border guards.
-A few days later, Ukrainian officials reported that the border guards were alive and had been captured by Russian troops.
-The New York Times stated that "The Ghost of Kyiv" story was likely to be false and that the claim that the Snake Island border guards had all been killed was false, and that both cases were either propaganda or campaigns to raise morale.
+In the first days of the invasion, Ukrainian officials and media outlets reported that the Ukrainian border guards stationed on Snake Island had been killed after refusing to surrender to a Russian warship.
+AFP Fact Check reported that Anton Gerashchenko, an adviser to the Ukrainian Ministry of Internal Affairs, said that 13 border guards had been killed, and that President Volodymyr Zelenskyy later praised them as having died heroically.
+On 28 February 2022, however, the Ukrainian navy said that the troops were in fact alive and had been captured by Russian forces.

+AFP wrote that many posts claiming that the defenders had died continued to circulate even after the Ukrainian navy's correction.
+The article quoted communications scholar Arnaud Mercier as saying that the episode illustrated both the fog of war and the desire for propaganda on both sides, and that Ukrainian authorities had overinterpreted the available information rather than waiting for confirmation.
+RMIT ABC Fact Check also cited the Snake Island story as an example of wartime misreporting, noting that Ukraine had initially said it would posthumously honour the 13 guards before an official later said there was reason to believe that the soldiers were alive.